Cold granular targets slow the bulk freezing of an impacting droplet: Introduction

 In this research, we study a scenario where the interplay between solidification and the impact dynamics occurs at the moderate undercooling degree (\textit{e.g.,} $\Delta T\sim 30\si{K}$ for water), droplet impact on subfreezing granular layers.
 Compared with conventional impacts, a granular target introduces new features.
 The liquid-grain mixing is crucial for the dynamics and results in a wide variety of impingement morphologies~\cite{Katsuragi2010,Delon2011,Emady2013}.
 A recent work~\cite{Lin2022} reports that this mixing process significantly enhances the vaporization of a droplet impacting hot granular material.
-We will show that such enhancement of the phase transition presents locally here as well; however, it leads to the opposite effect in bulk, \textit{i.e.,} delaying the global freezing of the droplet.
-In consequence, the dimension of the frozen residual, and thus its contact area with the target, is significantly reduced.
-Namely, the impact on hydrophilic grains appears \textit{hydrophobic} at lower temperatures.
+We will show that such enhancement of the phase transition is present locally here as well; however, it leads to the opposite effect in bulk, \textit{i.e.,} delaying the overall freezing of the droplet.
+This delay is accompanied by a pronounced decrease in the dimension of the frozen residual and, thus, its contact area with the target.
+In essence, the impact on hydrophilic grains appears \textit{hydrophobic} at lower temperatures.
 Moreover, the frozen layer shields shearing erosion on the substrate during impact.